milnepe/flood-falcon/README.md

 The last part of the URL above is the flood warning area code in this example it is 011FWFNC6KC

-If there is no flood warning for your area you can find the url from your Lat / Long cordinates.
+If there is no flood warning for your area you can find the url from your Lat / Long coordinates.
 For example Witney in Oxfordshire has lat: 51.7859° N, long: 1.4851° W North is positive, West is negative.

-Put these into the following URL http://environment.data.gov.uk/flood-monitoring/id/floodAreas?lat=y&long=x&dist=d
+Put these into the following URL

-Were:
+http://environment.data.gov.uk/flood-monitoring/id/floodAreas?lat=y&long=x&dist=d

+Where:

 y is the lat,

 x is the long

 and d is the distance in km from your location.
 Start with close distances and use larger values if you don't get any results.

-So for witney the URL is (Note the negative W cordinate): https://environment.data.gov.uk/flood-monitoring/id/floodAreas?lat=51.7859&long=-1.4851&dist=0.5
+So for Witney the URL is (Note the negative W cordinate): https://environment.data.gov.uk/flood-monitoring/id/floodAreas?lat=51.7859&long=-1.4851&dist=0.5

-Paste this into a browser and you will get a list of possible Flood Arears.
+Paste this into a browser and you will get a list of possible Flood Areas.
 Here's the result for Witney:
 ```
   "items" : [ {
     "@id" : "http://environment.data.gov.uk/flood-monitoring/id/floodAreas/061FWF10Witney" ,